noorzaman/e57a-section-sample-app/README.md

 # Project Title

 I will use this tutorial to explore/demo topics presented by Vitaly within E-57a's lectures.
 As I add additional functionality, I will TAG the version with a description below.
+To get the latest (includes all functionality), just clone the current version.

 ## Getting Started

-First, decide on which TAG you are interested in.
+Either clone the latest version or decide on which TAG you are interested in.
+The latest version includes all functionality.

 ### TAG descriptions:
 #### v1 : Spring Boot app with JPA and H2